rrooggiieerr/homeassistant-xyscreens/README.md

 ## Contributing

+If you would like to use this Home Assistant integration in youw own language you can provide me with a translation file as found in the `custom_components/xyscreens/translations` directory.
+Create a pull request (preferred) or issue with the file attached.

+More on translating custom integrations can be found [here](https://developers.home-assistant.io/docs/internationalization/custom_integration/).

 ## Support
 Do you enjoy using this Home Assistant integration?
-Then consider supporting my work using one of the following platforms:\
+Then consider supporting my work using one of the following platforms:

 [![Github Sponsors][github-shield]][github]
 [![PayPal][paypal-shield]][paypal]
 [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]